Why Look At This

 The concept of the value stream is a critical aspect of Lean and systems-thinking.
 The value stream is the set of actions that take place from concept, to realization of value, that add value to a customer.
 The efficiency of a value stream, and the amount of feedback it provides during the workflow taking place in it has a huge factor on true productivity.

 We look at value streams because they provide us with a way of looking at the flow of work instead of focusing on individual productivity.
 Pre-Lean thinking looks at each step in the process with the presumption that if we improve each step we can improve the overall process.
 Lean-thinking tells us we should focus on the workflow across the organization and reduce the time between the steps.
 Looking at value streams provide us with a way to do this.

 This shift in what we look at represents a shift from resource efficiency to flow efficiency.
 Having people be efficient by working 100% of the time is flawed thinking.
 There are three challenges with this.
 First, it focuses us on people doing the work instead of quick value delivery (see Inherent Challenges at Scale for more).
 But it also almost always results in people being on multiple projects and therefore being forced to do considerable task-switching.
 These two combine to create delays in the value stream which not only slows down delivery of value but injects waste into the system.

-Inefficient value streams typically have 3 characteristics:
+Inefficient value streams typically have several characteristics:

 - The people involved in them are working on several other value streams when it would be better if they were in just one value stream

-- there are a significant number of handbacks (that is, work being handed back to an earlier stage in the value stream)
+- There are a significant number of handbacks (that is, work being handed back to an earlier stage in the value stream)

-- work waits a significant amount of time between steps
+- Work waits a significant amount of time between steps

-- people aren’t collaborating
+- People aren’t collaborating

 - Workflows are not visible